nasa/fprime/Svc/Deframer/docs/sdd.md

 matches the framing protocol used with `Framer` and (b) match the protocol used by the ground data system.

-1. You should use only one data streaming configuration (poll or push) with each instance of `Deframer`.
+1. In any topology that uses an instance _I_ of `Deframer`, you should connect the poll interface of _I_ or the push interface of _I_, but not both.

 ## 3. Requirements